 In contrast, the US market is moving to an interim solution using HFO refrigerants, which typically have GWP values between 450 and 700.
 The US approach of a multistaged refrigerant transition increases costs to consumers and manufacturers.
 The cost of bringing a new product to market is high.
 Design, development, testing, and certifications all must be recovered through sales, so the more resilient a product to future shifts in market need, the more beneficial it will be to the economy.
-The cost for manufacturers and distributors to redesign, re-train, and re-certify products to UL standard 60335-2-40 in the US is high.
+The cost for manufacturers and distributors to re-design, re-train, and re-certify products to UL standard 60335-2-40 in the US is high.
 The current US policy of requiring incremental shifts to new synthetic refrigerants will exacerbate product costs which will be passed on to consumers.

 New refrigerants are rarely an equivalent replacement to existing refrigerants when higher GWP refrigerants phase out.
 The current US policy will require manufacturers to re-design and re-certify new equipment and re-train distribution networks multiple times.
-The frequent re-design resulting from the costly phased refrigerant approach limits manufacturers' abilities to (1) innovate (beyond retooling for new refrigerants), (2) finance manufacturing infrastructure improvements, and (3) provide customer support.
-These consequences of a multistaged refrigerant transition approach will lead to higher consumer prices, inferior products disadvantage domestic manufacturing and make it more difficult for the United States to efficiently decarbonize.
+The frequent redesign resulting from the costly phased refrigerant approach limits manufacturers' abilities to (1) innovate (beyond retooling for new refrigerants), (2) finance manufacturing infrastructure improvements, and (3) provide customer support.
+These consequences of a multi-staged refrigerant transition approach will lead to higher consumer prices, inferior products disadvantage domestic manufacturing and make it more difficult for the United States to efficiently decarbonize.

 In addition to disadvantaging domestic manufacturing, regulations that phase-in and phase-out refrigerants will result in a confusing refrigerant and HVAC marketplace.
 Equipment, components, and refrigerants with varying compatibility will likely enter the supply chain in relatively small and expensive quantities.
 Generally, heating and cooling equipment replacements occur on a 15- to 25-year lifecycle.
 The current phased refrigerant policy has the potential to phase out refrigerants faster than equipment replacement cycles.
 Therefore, minor equipment repairs may become significantly more expensive and less reliable because the types of low GWP refrigerants, compressors, valves, heat exchangers, and other components will change over the equipment lifecycle.
-This market complexity will likely frustrate HVAC technicians, produce significant waste, and increase consumer costs.
+This market complexity will likely frustrate HVAC technicians, produce significant more cost-effective as production increases. waste, and increase consumer costs.

-These inefficiencies and determinantal impacts to the consumer can be mitigated by advancing natural refrigerants, such as R290.
-Products developed with natural refrigerants eliminate the phase-in/phase-out cycles and give manufacturers more flexibility to reinvest in manufacturing quality and efficiency, scaling up production and customer support.^b expensive than their counterparts.
-Refrigerant-grade propane (R290) cannot be patented and is readily produced and distributed, with current prices around \$7.00 per pound.
+This inefficiencies and determinantal impacts to the consumer can be mitigated by advancing natural refrigerants, such as R290.
+Products developed with natural refrigerants eliminate the phase-in/phase-out cycles and give manufacturers more flexibility to reinvest in manufacturing quality and efficiency, scaling up production and customer support.b

+In addition to bolstering the manufacturing sector, hydrocarbon refrigerants are less expensive than their counterparts.
+Refrigerantgrade propane (R290) cannot be patented and is readily produced and distributed, with current prices around \$7.00 per pound.
 Propane used for combustion costs less than \$1.00 per pound; with a broader adoption of R290, the refrigerant price could further drop.
-By contrast, nextgeneration synthetic refrigerants require novel chemicals and manufacturing processes, resulting in higher estimated prices of \$40.00 to \$60.00 per pound and potentially greater environmental risk from the manufacturing processes and byproducts.
-Additionally, synthetic refrigerants are not as efficient as R290; it often requires more than twice the refrigerant charge to produce the same heating and cooling effect.10 Given these estimates, R290 is roughly 20 times as costeffective per unit of heating and cooling.
-It has the potential to be 100 times more costeffective as production increases.
-However, the cost of the refrigerant is only a small portion of the overall equipment and installation cost.
+By contrast, next-generation synthetic refrigerants require novel chemicals and manufacturing processes, resulting in higher estimated prices of \$40.00 to \$60.00 per pound and potentially greater environmental risk from the manufacturing processes and